GeneZC/ASGCN/README.md

 ## Updates

 * 10/5/2020: Many of you may be faced with [reproducibility issue](https://github.com/GeneZC/ASGCN/issues/2) owing to corrupted word vectors when downloading (i.e., glove.840B.300d.txt is generally too large).
 Thus, we have released [trimmed version](/300_rest14_embedding_matrix.pkl) of word embeddings on rest14 dataset as a pickled file along with [vocabulary](/rest14_word2idx.pkl) for you to verify the reproducibility.
-Additionally, we have added a warning in the code when corrupted word vectors are detected.

 ## Requirements